ssriva1998/ssriva1998.github.io/books.md

 ### About

-Going to use this to catalog what books I've been reading so that I can remember.
+I'm going to use this to catalog what books I've been reading so that I can remember.
 Also because I like lists.

+### Books I'm reading

+- Liar's Poker (Start: 22/06/19 Finish: NA)

 ### Books I've read